 Media Kew's PR and Publishing teams are small but incredibly effective, and this creates lots of opportunities to use the Economic Botany Collection, and my knowledge about the uses and history of plants.
 In 2014, for example, I was a major contributor to five episodes of BBC Radio 4 series Plants: from roots to riches and accompanying John Murray book, helped check text for Raymond Blanc's book Kew on a plate, and the Bynums’ Remarkable plants that shape our world, and filmed with Nippon TV on Japanese paper.
+Some links:

 Volunteers and students